Musculoskeletal Ultrasound

 Ultrasound images are typically used to help diagnose:

-• tendon tears, such as tears of the rotator cuff in the shoulder or Achilles tendon in the ankle.
+• tendon tears or tendinitis of the rotator cuff in the shoulder, Achilles tendon in the ankle and many other tendons throughout the body.

-• bleeding or other fluid collections within the muscles, bursae and joints.
+• inflammation or fluid (effusions) within the bursae and joints.

 • early changes of rheumatoid arthritis.